Termination of pregnancy statistics

 Background

-An abortion can be induced (therapeutic) or spontaneous (miscarriage).
-This report focuses only on induced abortions.
-We also refer to these as terminations of pregnancy to avoid confusion with spontaneous abortions.
-Termination surveillance data are completed by staff in all NHS Boards on the ToPSS system.
-Notifications of abortion are submitted separately by the service providers to the Chief Medical Officer (Scotland).
+An abortion can be either induced (therapeutic) or spontaneous (miscarriage).
+This report focuses on induced abortions only.
+We refer to these as terminations of pregnancy to avoid confusion with spontaneous abortions.
+Surveillance data for all terminations of pregnancy in Scotland are entered onto the ToPSS system.
+Notifications of abortion are submitted separately by service providers to the Chief Medical Officer (Scotland).

 Further information